Updated July 30th, 2019

 Set up monitoring with Google for your name and that of your business.
 This will alert you whenever Google picks up something posted about you on another website, blog, or across the internet.
 Early notification allows you to formulate a response and launch a control strategy as soon as possible.

 The sooner you know about either a positive or negative post, the sooner you’ll have to manage the situation.
 Even a scathing review can become a positive thing when the business replies immediately.
 Also, set up alerts for review sites and social media.
+Many of these platforms have alerts built in already so be sure to explore that option as well.

 5. Produce Positive Content

-One of the best ways to create positive content is to post useful tips, tricks and ideas for your target audience in the form of free content.
+One of the best ways to create positive content is to post useful tips, tricks, and ideas for your target audience in the form of free content.
 This may feel like giving away free advice, but what you’re actually doing is attracting positive attention.
 If your free content is useful, readers will share it, directing more people to your website – this improves your Google results, exposes your business to new customers and overall improves your online reputation.

 6. Make a Posting Schedule

 Posting positive content is an excellent step, but for the most impact, it’ll need to go up on a regular schedule.
 You need to know your target audience(s) and what times they’re most often online.
 You’ll also need to understand the audience of the different websites you use, and what regularity of posting is optimal.
+For instance, you wouldn’t tweet out a long form anecdote about something you learned long ago that helped you in your business, but this would be a great post for LinkedIn.
+Know your platform and your audience.

 If this is all sounding like a bit much to you, you’re not alone.
 Reputation Management can be a full-time job and if you don’t have the time to devote to ORM, you can always hire a team of trained professionals to help get you where you need to be.